Amsterdam parking

 What are the requirements for the discounted P+R parking?

 The parking rates mentioned above are discounted rates, regular price for parking in these areas is €1.40 or 3.50 per hour.
-In order to get the discounted rates, you have to travel into the city centre zone by public transport.
+To get the discounted rates, you must travel into the city centre zone by public transport.
 Make sure to keep your public transport ticket, as it will be checked by the P+R vending machine.
-Please note that you have to purchase your public transport ticket within an hour after parking your car.
+Please note; that you must purchase your public transport ticket within an hour after parking your car.

 Map of P+R in Amsterdam